Rosalina

 Studied Properties

 Rosalina Oil shares some of the same constituents as Eucalyptus, Tea Tree and Lavender, and is often substituted as a more subtle, pleasant smelling Tea Tree essential oil.
+The oil is antibacterial, antifungal and antiseptic.

 Having such an excellent amount of linalool (35-55%), the linalool content is calming and good for sleep (the primary constituent of lavender essential oil), it also provides the relaxing benefits of Lavender.